NikolasNeofytou/new_website/README.md

 # SHMMy Forum Enhancements

-This repository provides a simple static website modernizing the SHMMy forum experience.
-It uses Bootstrap for responsive design and a small script for dark mode.
+This repository provides a small website modernizing the SHMMy forum experience.
+It now includes a Node.js server that fetches live announcements from the School of Electrical and Computer Engineering.

 ## Features

 - Responsive layout built on Bootstrap 5
 - Dark mode toggle
-- Example announcements section
+- Live announcements fetched from [ECE](https://www.ece.ntua.gr/gr/announcements)
 - Contact form placeholder

 ## Getting Started

+1. Install dependencies with `npm install`.
+2. Start the server using `node server.js`.
-Open `index.html` in a web browser.
-No build step is required.
+3. Visit `http://localhost:3000` in a browser.